kaskundra/111/_posts/0000-01-02-kaskundra.md

 ---
-layout: slide
+layout: slide show
-title: "Welcome to our second slide!"
+title: "Welcome to our second slide! get well"
 ---
-Your text
+Your text here
-Use the left arrow to go back!
+Use the left arrow to go back! or don't use